-- a.
-The director or an immediate family member was employed by or held any governance position (whether a paid or volunteer position) with USAA, the international federation of Archery, or any sport family entity of Archery; - b.
+a.
+The director or an immediate family member was employed by or held any governance position (whether a paid or volunteer position) with USAA, the IF recognized by the International Olympic Committee (IOC)

+- and/or International Paralympic Committee (IPC), or any sport family entity of Archery; - b.
 The director was affiliated with or employed by USAA's outside auditor or outside counsel; - c.
 An immediate family member of the director was affiliated with or employed by the USAA's outside auditor or outside counsel as a partner, principal or manager; - d.
 The director was a member of USAA's Athlete Advisory Council or USAA's Para Athlete Advisory Council, an Athlete member, Coach member, Judge member, or any other member of any other constituent group with representation on the Board; - e.
 The director received any compensation from USAA, directly or indirectly (other than for expenses related to the performance of the duties of a USAA director). - f.
 The director is an executive officer, controlling shareholder, or partner of a corporation or partnership or other business entity that does business with USAA; or - g.
-The director or any immediate family member of the director had any relationship or affiliation or engaged in any activity, employment or other role that, in the judgment of the Nominating and Governance Committee, could interfere with the director's independent judgment.
+The director or any immediate family member of the director had any relationship or affiliation or engaged in any activity, employment or other role that, in the judgment of the N&GC, could interfere with the director's independent judgment.